Europa 1400: The Guild: Sound

 Europa 1400: The Guild features about two-hours-and-nine-minutes of in-game music and sound effects.
 Both were composed by Gerhard Ottmer, Christoph Isermann, and Lars Martensen.
 The disc containing 46 tracks from the game.

 Reception

 Europa 1400: The Guild received "generally favorable" reviews upon its release, with aggregated review scores of over 8/10 at both GameRankings and Metacritic.
 Upon review, IGN gave Europa 1400: The Guild one of its Editor's Choice Awards, and, in its review of the game, stated: "Europa 1400 is still a fascinatingly different, complex and addictive experience.
 It's only fair to state that your opinion could differ, depending upon how well you can tolerate the maddening details I've discussed."

 GameSpot named Europa 1400 the second-best computer game of January 2003.
 It was a nominee for The Electric Playground's 2002 "Best Simulation for PC" award, but lost to MechWarrior 4: Mercenaries.

-The game shipped 100,000 copies in its first week, although it was first erroneously reported as having sold-through this number of units to costumers.
+The game shipped 100,000 copies in its first week, although it was first erroneously reported as having sold-through this number of units to customers.